szilvia-csernus/expense-app/README.md

 6. Navigate back to the Cluster and create a new Service

-    Capacity provider strategy: Use Custom (Advanced)
+    - Capacity provider strategy: Use Custom (Advanced)
-    Capacity provider: FARGATE_SPOT
+    - Capacity provider: FARGATE_SPOT
-    Platform version: LATEST(1.4.0)
+    - Platform version: LATEST(1.4.0)

     Deployment configuration
-    Application type: Service
+    - Application type: Service
-    Task definition family: choose the one you've just created Service name: RunApp
+    - Task definition family: choose the one you've just created
+    - Service name: RunApp
-    Desired tasks: 1
+    - Desired tasks: 1

-    Networking: The VPC and subnets should be already filled in.
+    - Networking: The VPC and subnets should be already filled in.
 Adjust if necessary.
-    Use an existing security group: choose the security group you've just created, delete the default
+    - Use an existing security group: choose the security group you've just created, delete the default
-    PublicIp: Turned on
+    - PublicIp: Turned on

-    Load Balancing: Application Load Balancer (ALB)
+    - Load Balancing: Application Load Balancer (ALB)
-    Use an existing load balancer: Choose the load balancer you've just created Health check grace period: 120s
+    - Use an existing load balancer: Choose the load balancer you've just created
+    - Health check grace period: 120s
-    Container to load balance: nginx:80:80
+    - Container to load balance: nginx:80:80
-    Listener: use an existing listener: 80:HTTP
+    - Listener: use an existing listener: 80:HTTP
-    Target group: Use an existing Target group - the target group you've created Health check path: /
+    - Target group: Use an existing Target group - the target group you've created
+    - Health check path: /
-    Health check protocol: HTTP
+    - Health check protocol: HTTP

+    CREATE

     Leave everythig else blank/default